serralvo/serralvo.github.io/_posts/2016-10-06-lets-talk-about-futsapp.markdown

 Next Steps 🏃

-In a future I want include special 🌟 features: more notifications, public profile page, players statistic, generate teams and a way to manage group money (sometimes the organizer needs to collect the money).
+In the future I want to include special 🌟 features: more notifications, public profile page, players statistic, generate teams and a way to manage group money (sometimes the organizer needs to collect the money).